dansmyers/IntroToCS/Assignments/5-Strange_Loops.md

 - Use the `day_of_the_year` function from the previous problem to convert `month` and `day` into an integer; you can do the same thing with one of the days that are known to be on the Doomsday.

 - Take the difference in days modulo 7 and use that to return the correct day.

+- You might want to create a list containing the days of the week starting with Monday.
+Use the difference computed in the previous step as an index inot the list to get the correct day.